Dry well: Related concepts

 A sump in a basement can be built in dry well form, allowing the sump pump to cycle less frequently (handling only occasional peak demand).
+A discharge line may also be placed to help discharge water that is propelled by the sump pump, driving out of the basement and further away from the foundation.
 A French drain can resemble a horizontal dry well that is not covered.
 A larger open pit or artificial swale that receives stormwater and dissipates it into the ground is called an infiltration basin or recharge basin.
 In places where the amount of water to be dispersed is not as large, a rain garden can be used instead.

 A covered pit that disposes of the water component of sewage by the same principle as a dry well is called a cesspool.
 A septic drain field operates on the same slow-drain/large-area principle as an infiltration basin.